non-reward attractor theory of depression, in which the lateral

 patients with schizophrenia that the main variation between individuals

 is in the negative symptoms, using the PANSS (580).
-This has

 implications for stratified treatment.